The Nobel Peace Center in Oslo, Norway, celebrates the work of Nobel Peace Prize laureates. Don’t expect too many laughs on the way round.

 I think the Nobel Peace Center is worth visiting, but I can understand why others may disagree.
 You’ll need to put yourself in diligent education mode before going in.

-Entrance tickets for the Nobel Peace Center cost 170Kr at the time of writing.
+Entrance tickets for the Nobel Peace Center cost 180Kr as of February 2026.
 This includes an audioguide.

 More Norway travel ideas